codefellows/seattle-ops-102d9/class-03/README.md

 - The work we do on our lab computers today will setup our cyber range for labs in the future courses.

 ### Experimentation and Discovery Ideas
+- Create a flowchart that shows the startup sequence for a typical computer.
 - What happens if the CMOS battery dies?
 - How do you find out what key(s) to press to enter BIOS?
 - What does a CMOS jumper do?
+- What do all the different settings in BIOS do?
+Make a list and explain them.

 ## Learning Objectives